telus/tds-core/packages/ButtonGroup/ButtonGroup.md

 The `label` prop on the parent `ButtonGroup` component will add a label to the whole group.
 This value will be read by assistive technology when the group is focused.

+### Controlled ButtonGroup

+If it is required that the state of the `ButtonGroup` be controlled by the application or other external methods, `value` and `onChange` props must be passed to the `ButtonGroup`.
+If the `ButtonGroup` should not be changed by user input, a `readOnly` prop must be provided.

 ```js
 initialState = {
   choice: '64gb',